coderefinery/git-intro/content/motivation.md

 - *"I will just finish my work and then you can start with your changes."*
 - *"Can you please send me the latest version?"*
+- *"You never got the code I send by email?
+Maybe the spam filter marked it as malicious?"*
 - *"Where is the latest version?"*
 - *"Which version are you using?"*
 - *"Which version have the authors used in the paper I am trying to reproduce?"*